Nichiren Shōshū: Hokkeko

-Lay believers belong to official congregations known as Hokkekō groups, designed to encourage solidarity among fellow members to study the Nichiren Shoshu doctrines and plan one's Tozan pilgrimage to the head temple in Japan.
+Lay believers belong to official congregations known as Hokkekō groups, designed to encourage solidarity among fellow members to study Nichiren Shoshu doctrines and plan one's Tozan pilgrimage to the head temple in Japan.
 Most attend services at a local temple or in private homes when no temple is nearby.
 Services are usually officiated by a priest, but lay leaders sometimes fill in when no priest is available.
 When they gather, believers frequently study Nichiren Shōshū teachings, particularly the various writings of Nichiren, called Gosho.
-A leader in a local group or district is called Koto while a widely held position on a grander scale was once called So-Koto, now expired and no longer used.
+A leader in a local group or district is called Koto while a widely held position on a grander scale was once called So-Koto, but is now no longer used.
 The present Dai-Koto leader of the Hokkeko Federation is Mr. Koichiro Hoshino.